-All it takes is a glance at the mountains for most visitors to Chiang Mai to yearn for an off-the-beaten path experience.
+All it takes is a glance at the mountains for most visitors staying at the Chiang Mai hotel they booked to yearn for an off-the-beaten path experience.
 Luckily, the place provides a great base for independent travel.
 All you need is some wheels, a pocket full of baht, and a general sense of direction.
 Motorbike tours from Chiang Mai?
 Start your engines.

 Motorbike rental facilities dot the backpacker area in the old city as well as nearly every major road with many offering rates as low as 200 baht per day.
 Hand over a copy of your passport and a tidy deposit and you’ll be well on your way to exploring northern Thailand on a motorbike.
 Take a while on back streets and in empty lots to get the hang of your bike before heading off to any one of these easy destinations from the Chiang Mai city center.